Mastering Key Bindings in Emacs

 mp-add-python-keys, and in it we need

 local-set-key, the function that adds a key to the active buffer’s local map.
-Observe that the command will be called within the context of the buffer that invoked the major mode.
+Remember that

 Next is the command that tells Emacs that we want to add a mode hook to Python.